cornell-netlab/MicroP4/README.md

 }
 ```

-How to instantiate cpackage types
+How to instantiate cpackage types:
-   1. Instantiating MyProg in micro_control block
+   1. Instantiating `MyProg` in `micro_control` block
       ```
       MyProg() inst_my_prog;   // () is constructor parameter for future designs.
       ```
-   2. Instantiating as main at file scope.
+   2. Instantiating as `main` at file scope.
       ```
       MyProg() main;
       ```

-How to invoke an instance of cpackage type
+How to invoke an instance of `cpackage` type:

-   1. Invoking MyProg using 5 runtime parameters.
+   1. Invoking `MyProg` using 5 runtime parameters.
-      First two are instances of of concrete types declared in μPA.
+      First two (`p` and `im`) are instances of concrete types declared in μPA.
-      The last three are instances of user-defined types used
+      The last three (`i`, `o`, and `io`) are instances of user-defined types used
       to specialize generic types I, O and IO.
       ```
       inst_my_prog.apply(p, im, i, o, io);
       ```

-   2. main instances can not be invoked explicitly.
+   2. `main` instances can not be invoked explicitly.

 #### An example
-There are example programs at `extensions/csa/msa-examples` path.
+There are example programs at [extensions/csa/msa-examples] path.
 For more details, have a look at
-   1. `lib-src/ipv4.up4` a very simple IPv4 cpackage
+   1. [lib-src/ipv4.up4](extensions/csa/msa-examples/lib-src/ipv4.up4): a very simple IPv4 cpackage, and
-   2. `main-programs/routerv4_main.up4` the `main` cpackage that uses IPv4 cpackage
+   2. [main-programs/routerv4_main.up4](extensions/csa/msa-examples/main-programs/routerv4_main.up4) the `main` cpackage that uses IPv4 cpackage.

 ### 5. How to Use μP4C